Update at 1:45 p.m. Oct. 2: Smoke Testing of the sanitary sewer system in Nevada has been completed ahead of schedule. Thank you for your cooperation.

 Day 7

-Testing will be conducted in the Southwest portion of town bordered north by SCORE Recreation Athletic Complex, east by South 19th street, South by Nevada Street and west by South 11th Street and Shagbark Drive.
+Testing will be conducted in the Southeast portion of town bordered north by SCORE Recreation Athletic Complex, east by South 19th street, South by Nevada Street and west by South 11th Street and Shagbark Drive.

 Day 8